Avik-Das-567/Netflix-Style-Movie-Recommender/README.md

 # 🎬 Netflix-Style Movie Recommender Web App

-A fully functional Netflix-inspired movie recommendation system built with **Flask** and **Python**.
+- A fully functional Netflix-inspired movie recommendation system built with **Flask** and **Python**.
-This project demonstrates how machine learning and data science can be applied to create an engaging, production-like web application.
+- This project demonstrates how Machine Learning and NLP can power real-world recommendation systems — wrapped in a clean, production-style web app.

 ---